 3) Starklite Cycle 7-coil valve springs.
 Never use standard #39909 9-coil springs, or Bonneville inner springs.

 4) (4) Original valve spring retainers, and (8) original keepers.
 Or, preferably, my Titanium light weight retainers.

-5) New Starklite Cycle "Highest Quality" valve guides, with Perfect Circle brand Teflon seals on the intakes only
+5) New Starklite Cycle "Highest Quality" valve guides, with Perfect Circle brand Teflon seals on the Intakes only.

-6) New Starklite Cycle "O-Ring" valve covers (base thickness = .075"), (Sport Scout base thickness = .035").
+6) New Starklite Cycle "O-Ring" valve covers (Chief base thickness = .075"), (Sport Scout base thickness = .035").

-7) Fiber "O-Ring" seals under the valve covers at .062" thick.
+7) Fiber "O-Ring" seals under the valve covers at .060" thick (.050" thick also available).

 Valve stems are cut with grooves at their end to hold a "keeper and retainer" combo in place while compressing the valve spring under them.